allanmcarvalho/numerable/README.md

 - **toFloat** - Format number to float.
 Available as static method and instance method.
 - **toFormatted** - Format number to formatted string.
 Available as static method and instance method.
 - **toInteger** - Format number to integer.
 Available as static method and instance method.
+- **toOrdinal** - Format number to ordinal.
+Available as static method and instance method.
 - **toPercentage** - Format number to percent.
 Available as static method and instance method.

 ## Testing